-When my cat destroyed the cover of my edition of Beloved Enemy, chewing it to shreds, I lamented the loss of the pretty cover, although I cared nothing for the book.
-To be frank, Beloved Enemy begins with an intriguing premise, but about 20 pages in, the annoying “insta-luv” trope rears its head, and everything goes downhill from there.
+When my cat destroyed the cover of my edition of Jane Feather’s Beloved Enemy, chewing it to shreds, I lamented the loss.
+It was a pretty cover, although I cared nothing for the book.
+Beloved Enemy begins with an intriguing premise, then about 20 pages in, the annoying “insta-luv” trope rears its head.
+Everything goes downhill from there.

-I’ve read Jane Feather books before; they’re the kind one loves or hates, and usually, I’ve enjoyed them.
+I’ve read Jane Feather’s books before.
+They’re the kind one loves or hates, and usually, I’ve enjoyed them.
 One positive about this was that it was originally published as a Zebra Heartfire in 1987, and compared to other Zebras, the writing is like Tolstoy.

-Such a shame as I love English Civil War and Restoration Era romances filled with priggish Roundheads & debauched Cavaliers.
-Ginny Courtney is a war widow, her brother presumed dead, and her family fiercely loyal to the crown.
-At the same time, Alex Marshall is a Colonel in Cromwell’s Army, taking command of her family home as his army looks for fugitives.
+Ginny Courtney is a war widow.
+Her older brother is presumed dead, and her family remains fiercely loyal to the crown.
+At the same time, Alex Marshall is a Colonel in Cromwell’s Army.
+He takes command of her family home as his army looks for fugitives.

 The hero is…not charismatic.
-All he does is shout and yell at the heroine.
-He also has one of the worst pet names I’ve heard a hero give his heroine.
+All he does is shout and yell at Ginny.
+He gives Ginny one of the worst pet names I’ve heard a hero say to his heroine.
 Alex calls her his beloved “chicken.”
 No, not his “henny” or something cute like “chickadee” or even “pigeon.”
-If Ginny ever reciprocated in kind by called him her “cock,” Feather never let us readers know; more’s the pity.
+If Ginny ever reciprocated in kind by calling him her “cock,” Feather never let us readers know, more’s the pity.

-They fall for each other instantly, although why I don’t know.
-He has zero charm, and she never trusts him, hiding from him various secrets.
+The two fall for each other instantly, although why I don’t know.
+He has zero charm, and she never trusts him and hides various secrets.
 Even though Alex is her enemy and her “captor,” Ginny chooses to be Alex’s personal camp follower.
-I don’t know how authentic it was for a supposed Puritan Colonel to have his high-connected Loyalist lover follow him from camp to camp, but how important is historical accuracy in these books?
+I don’t know how authentic it was for a supposed Puritan Colonel to have his high-connected Loyalist lover follow him from camp to camp.
+Then again, how important is historical accuracy in these books?

-Ginny even gets to talk to King Charles and acts as his spy, passing on information.
+Ginny even gets to talk to King Charles and acts as his spy, passing on information to other agents.

-Alex and Ginny go from location to location, bivouacking and decamping from town to town as occupying an occupying army would do.
+Alex and Ginny move from location to location.
+They bivouac and decamp from town to town as occupying an occupying army would do.
+That’s about it for the first half.
 Unfortunately, Beloved Enemy takes about three hundred pages for any action to start.
-When it does, it’s a bit wild, from accusations of witchcraft, death of an interesting secondary character, a return from the dead, more death…
+When it does, it’s a bit wild, from accusations of witchcraft, death of an interesting secondary character, a return from the dead, and more death.

 Final Analysis of Beloved Enemy